 By all accounts Brett Canet-Gibson should never have been a photographer.
 He was just 14 when an optometrist discovered he was short sighted and would require prescription glasses.
 It was during that same appointment the same eye specialist revealed the teenage patient sitting in his chair was also colour blind.

 But as the son of a keen amateur filmmaking father and the child star of many of his own feature films, Brett knew that the different way he visualised the world would one day prove his greatest asset.
-After a decade playing guitar and travelling around the country in bands, Brett was in his mod-20s when he finally decided to enrol in a photography course at Perth’s Metropolitan College of Art and Design in Perth.
+After a decade playing guitar and travelling around the country in bands, Brett was in his mid-20s when he finally decided to enrol in a photography course at Perth’s Metropolitan College of Art and Design.
 He was 25 by the time he completed his studies majoring in photography with a minor in film and television.

 Now 51, he says he has been learning ever since.
 In his early editorial days, Brett’s work appeared in many national and international publications with The Bulletin, Rolling Stone, Inside Sport and The West Australian Newspaper among them.
 But it is for his work as a visual artist specialising in street photography – or more specifically his unique take on portraiture and still life imagery – that has seen demand for his work skyrocket.